willnorris/imageproxy/README.md

 ### Scaling beyond original size ###

-By default, the imageproxy won't scale images beyond their original size.
+By default, the Pixie won't scale images beyond their original size.
 However, you can use the `scaleUp` command-line flag to allow this to happen:

-    imageproxy -scaleUp true
+    pixie -scaleUp true

 ### WebP and TIFF support ###

-Imageproxy can proxy remote webp images, but they will be served in either jpeg or png format (this is because the golang webp library only supports webp decoding) if any transformation is requested.
-If no format is specified, imageproxy will use jpeg by default.
-If no transformation is requested (for example, if you are just using imageproxy as an SSL proxy) then the original webp image will be served as-is without any format conversion.
+Pixie can proxy remote webp images, but they will be served in either jpeg or png format (this is because the golang webp library only supports webp decoding) if any transformation is requested.
+If no format is specified, Pixie will use jpeg by default.
+If no transformation is requested (for example, if you are just using Pixie as an SSL proxy) then the original webp image will be served as-is without any format conversion.

 Because so few browsers support tiff images, they will be converted to jpeg by